How can I get rid of my credit card debt?

 It’s hard to know where to start when you have a lot of debt to deal with.
 These steps are designed to form a path to financial freedom, and even following them one at a time will help you along the way.

 - Calculate the total amount of money you owe.
 It’s time to face the hard truth.
 This process might be painful, but it is necessary and short-lived.
 Get all your account balances together and make a list.
 Include your debt amounts, the interest you’re paying on each of those amounts and any other charges.
-Sum them up and take a good, long, hard look before you say your goodbyes.

 - Create a budget.
 Now that you have your total debt amount calculated from step 2, create your budget.
 Start with your monthly income and figure out your essential monthly expenses.
-It’s time for tightening measures, so expenses should include only the bare necessities such as bills, groceries, petrol and other living expenses you feel you need.
+It’s time for tightening measures, so expenses should include only the bare necessities such as bills, groceries, petrol and other living expenses you need.
 After establishing your income and expenses, it’s time to create a monthly schedule for repaying your debts.
 Work out how much you can pay off each month, but be practical and leave a margin for error or emergencies.
 This budget planner could be helpful.

 - Set up automated payments.
 Using your budgeted monthly repayment amount from step 3, set up automated credit card payments to make sure you actually do what you plan to.
 Set up the payments to come out of your bank account the day after you receive your wages.
 This is a sure-fire way to stay committed to your budget.